Middlesex Yeomanry: First World War

 In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.
 7, c.9) which brought the TF into being, it was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the country.
 However, on the outbreak of war on 4 August 1914, many members volunteered for Imperial Service.
 Therefore, TF units were split in August and September 1914 into 1st Line (liable for overseas service) and 2nd Line (home service for those unable or unwilling to serve overseas) units.
 Later, a 3rd Line was formed to act as a reserve, providing trained replacements for the 1st and 2nd Line regiments.

 1/1st County of London Yeomanry

+Officers of the 1st County of London Yeomanry (Middlesex, The Duke of Cambridge's Hussars) charge during training in Richmond Park, 10 February 1915.

 The 1st Line regiment was mobilised in August 1914 and moved with the London Mounted Brigade to Hounslow before joining the 2nd Mounted Division at Streatley.
 In mid-November 1914 the division moved to Norfolk as part of the coast defences.
 In April 1915 the regiment was at Mundesley when the brigade was ordered overseas.
 The regiment entrained for Avonmouth Docks where the men embarked on the Nile on 14 April and sailed for Egypt.
 The horses were loaded aboard the cramped and insanitary Crispin, and 32 died during the voyage.
 On arrival the brigade was sent to the Suez Canal defences near Ismailia, being redesignated the 4th (London) Mounted Bde.